containerbuildsystem/osbs-docs/docs/multiarch.rst

 the form of a dict, with each key being a platform name and each value being the metadata fragment as a dict object.

+This plugin will not be run for scratch builds.

 compare_rpm_packages
 ~~~~~~~~~~~~~~~~~~~~